Microsoft Azure

 1. Fetch All Subscriptions - Select to fetch data from all subscriptions associated with the specified Microsoft Azure tenant ID.
 If you do not select this option, make sure you enter Azure Subscription IDs in order to fetch data.

-2. Azure Client ID, Azure Client Secret, Azure Tenant ID, Cloud Environment (required) - See details under Microsoft Azure AD.
+2. Azure Client ID, Azure Client Secret, Azure Tenant ID, Cloud Environment (required) - See details under Microsoft Entra ID.

 3. Azure Stack Hub Management URL and Azure Stack Hub Resource String (optional) - Specify the hostname or IP address of the Microsoft Azure Stack Hub server (a Microsoft Azure on-premise server) and the URL for the Azure Stack Hub Resource String.